gzm55/project-settings-maven-extension/README.md

 ## Special fields in projects settings

+`servers.server[].configuration` will be merged deeply, and prefer ones in project settings.

-Some fields should be controlled only be user, not project, they are always ignored:
+Some fields should be controlled only by the user, not any project, so they are always ignored and copied back from user or global level settings:

 * localRepository
 * interactiveMode
 * offline
 * usePluginRegistry
+* proxies
+* servers.server[].{username,password,privateKey,passphrase,filePermissions,directoryPermissions}

 ## Known issue